 Jenny Foster, Project Lead

-Jenny Foster has 12 years’ experience in international development and campaigning, as Bristol and South West Fairtrade Co-ordinator and Regional manager at the Leprosy Mission.
+Jenny Foster has 15 years’ experience in international development and campaigning, as Bristol and South West Fairtrade Co-ordinator and Regional manager at the Leprosy Mission.

 Jenny is a qualified social worker and managed Housing and Community Care teams in London and South Gloucestershire.
 She has also worked in theatre-in-education, working with schools on environmental and social justice issues.

-Mark Jacobs, Creative Lead
+Mark Jacobs, Development Lead

 Mark is an environmental scientist, documentary maker and educator.
 He was Executive Producer and Project Lead at the BBC Natural History Unit in Bristol and Commissioner for the Open University and BBC in London.
 He has delivered large scale training initiatives and specialises in emerging media and new formats.

-Working with David Attenborough he produced an award winning interactive film, one of the first to use virtual and augmented reality for the Natural History Museum, London.
-He has a BAFTA for his work in interactive media and has supported students at UWE and Academics at Nottingham as Professor of Practice.
+Working with David Attenborough he produced an award-winning interactive film, one of the first to use virtual and augmented reality for the Natural History Museum, London.
+He has a BAFTA for his work in interactive media and has supported students at UWE and academics at Nottingham as Professor of Practice.

 Manu Maunganidze, Education Lead